Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-3Vm_v02GWco.md

 # [June 8th, 2021 Livestream](../2021-06-08.md)
 ## Q&A: Is there going to be any Map expansion or random Weather?
 https://www.youtube.com/watch?v=3Vm_v02GWco
-This question was possibly duplicated with a more recent answer: [June 15th, 2021 Livestream Q&A: More Biomes coming to play?](./yt-KrltUW332Rg.md) [https://www.youtube.com/watch?v=KrltUW332Rg](https://www.youtube.com/watch?v=KrltUW332Rg)
+This question was possibly duplicated with a more recent answer: [September 14th, 2021 Livestream Q&A: Chance of a new Biome?](./yt-DXB_o7NPkOM.md) [https://www.youtube.com/watch?v=DXB_o7NPkOM](https://www.youtube.com/watch?v=DXB_o7NPkOM)

 ### Topics